Yazid ibn Umar ibn Hubayra

 Yazid ibn Umar ibn Hubayra al-Fazari (يَزِيد بن عُمَر بن هُبَيْرَة الْفَزارِيّ; died 750) was the last Umayyad governor of Iraq.
 A son of former governor Umar ibn Hubayra, he became one of the most important partisans of Caliph Marwan II in the Third Fitna, but failed to stem the onslaught of the Abbasid Revolution.
-Defeated, he was captured and executed by the Abbasids.
+Defeated, he was captured and executed by the Abbasids after the Siege of Wasit.

 Origin

 Like his father, Umar ibn Hubayra, Yazid was a Qaysi from the Jazira, and claimed to belong to the traditional Arab nobility although the family is unknown from the sources until Umar himself.
 Both father and son are often simply called "Ibn Hubayra" in the sources.

 His prestige was such that not only did Caliph Hisham ibn Abd al-Malik (r.
 724–743) propose a marriage between Yazid and his granddaughter, the daughter of Hisham's favourite son, Mu'awiya, but Yazid felt able to reject the offer.

 In historical sources, Yazid is praised for his valour and military skill, but also for being a generous patron of poets and religious men; Yazid himself is known to have occasionally ventured his opinion on legal issues.
 His spontaneous generosity was well remembered, as well as his great appetite.